wodonggun/Kotlin_GitApp/README.md

 This App is made by kotlin Language and java

-With the help of TawHwan(Android Developer)
+With the help of TaeHwan(Android Developer)

 # Screenshots
 -----------